Book a Visual Check Today

 Compared to other wear and tear items on your vehicle, the timing belt doesn't need changing very often.
 Details of the replacement schedule for your specific model can be found in the handbook.

 Failing to maintain the timing components on your vehicle could result in catastrophic engine damage and a large bill, which is why we offer competitively priced replacements at all of our authorised Evans Halshaw retailers.
+You can even pay for cam belt replacement through Payment Assist, our interest-free monthly payment option.

 If you aren't sure your vehicle needs the belt replacing, then our technicians will be more than happy to perform a visual health check and then advise you on the condition.